 In the fight against cancer, Yale has been at the forefront of understanding the fundamental mechanisms of cancer biology and in developing effective therapies for cancer treatment.
 Yale Cancer Center harnesses the resources of the Yale School of Medicine and Yale-New Haven Hospital to advance cancer research, prevention, and patient care, as well as community outreach and education.

 The Clinical Research Services (CRS) office of the Yale Cancer Center is a Shared Resource that provides centralized management of all clinical trials performed at Yale Cancer Center.
 The staff of research nurses, data managers and administrative assistants offers complete support for clinical trials, including: preparation and submission of protocols to review committees, filing of all regulatory documents, establishment and maintenance of research files, completion of case report forms, design of data entry forms, medical record abstraction, preparation of reports and analysis, coordination of monitoring visits and audits, as well as patient education, monitoring and follow-up.
 The staff has expertise in coordinating industrial, cooperative group and Yale-initiated studies.
 The office is experienced in all phase studies of drug development and in coordination of multi-center studies.
-Stacey Scirocco, the Yale lead for this project, was the Associate Director of the Yale Center for Clinical Investigation- which has strong regulatory and finance collaborations with YCC- throughout most of the project.
-Before her tenure at YCCI she was in the administration of the YCC for 8 years and currently she works for both Centers as the Associate Director for Scientific Review Committees in the Office of Protocol Review and Monitoring at Yale.
+Stacey Scirocco, who served as Yale lead for this project, was the Associate Director of the Yale Center for Clinical Investigation- which has strong regulatory and finance collaborations with YCC- throughout most of the project.

 The Mayo Clinic Cancer Center is a National Cancer Institute (NCI)-designated comprehensive cancer center with a multisite presence.
 Its three campuses — in Scottsdale, Ariz.; Jacksonville, Fla.; and Rochester, Minn. — give the Mayo Clinic Cancer Center a broad geographic reach, enabling it to serve diverse patient populations around the country and the world.
 The campuses are also home to outstanding internationally recognized physicians and scientists who collaborate across the full spectrum of cancer research, from basic biology to treatment, as they seek ways to reduce the burden of cancer.
 Mayo Clinic is a leader in translating knowledge gained from cancer research into effective improvements in patient care.
 Each year, Mayo Clinic treats about 20,000 cancer patients, making it one of the largest cancer treatment facilities in the United States.